Publisher: Capcom (2006)

 Publisher: Infogrames (2000)

 If you've always wanted to own a real pool table, Real Pool provides a cost-efficient alternative.
 It offers eight pocket games and six "carem" games, and you can play in practice, tournament, or puzzle modes.
 Graphically, the game is not too exciting.
 The pools halls are dull and sparse, and there aren't any spectators or hot-looking, scantily clad women to impress.
 The control scheme is unique in that there's no timed meter.
 You simply adjust your power, aim your cue, and press X. It doesn't require good reflexes, but it still works fine.
 Before each shot, you can choose between several viewing angles, but none seem to provide the perfect angle you're looking for.
 Thus, it's difficult to judge your shot, and the game can be very unforgiving at times.
 A free roaming camera would have been nice.
 I think the best and most innovative aspect of Real Pool is the puzzle mode, which challenges you to sink balls on oddly shaped tables.
 It's a lot of fun, and would certainly be difficult to duplicate in real life.
-Crisp sound effects compliment the action, and the background music is a light jazz that sounds like Kenny G (yes, you can turn it off).
+Crisp sound effects complement the action, and the background music is a light jazz that sounds like Kenny G (yes, you can turn it off).
 Real Pool is okay, but there's got to be better alternatives out there. © Copyright 2001 The Video Game Critic.

 Publisher: THQ (2001)